xamide/Lodgify-Automation-QA-Test/README.md

 7. Make sure to do smart waits in case slowness on services.
 8. Tests should be able to run on any environment.

+## How we'd like to receive the solution?

+Clone this repository and upload it as a new public repository in your GitHub account Create a new branch in your repository
+Create a pull request with the requested functionality to unchanged master branch in your repository Share link to the PR with us

 Quick start commands:
 ## Installing
 ```